-Please refer to our Child Protection & Safeguarding Policy for the full procedural framework on our Child Protection duties.
+Please refer to our Safeguarding & Child Protection Policy for the full procedural framework on our Child Protection duties.

 Staff will be alert to the fact that whilst Extremism and Radicalisation is broadly a safeguarding issue there may be some instances where a child or children may be at direct risk of harm or neglect.
 For example; this could be due to a child displaying risky behaviours in terms of the activities they are involved in or the groups they are associated with or staff may be aware of information about a child's family that may equally place a child at risk of harm.
 (These examples are for illustration and are not definitive or exhaustive).
+Therefore all adults working at the school (including visiting staff, volunteers' contractors, and students on placement) are required to report instances where they believe a child may be at risk of harm or neglect to the Designated Child Protection Teacher and/or Headteacher.

-Therefore all adults working at the school (including visiting staff, volunteers' contractors, and students on placement) are required to report instances where they believe a child may be at risk of harm or neglect to the Designated Safeguarding Lead (DSL) and/or Headteacher, or in case of the DSL's absence, to the Deputy DSL.
+Role of the Designated Child Protection Teacher (DCPT)

-Role of the Designated Safeguarding Lead (DSL)
+The DPT is: Lindsey Hudson (Headteacher)

-The DSL is: Lindsey Hudson (Headteacher) The Deputy DSLs are: Rachel Crystal (Deputy Headteacher), Tanya Fitzgerald & Bill Gratwick (SENDCo)
+The Deputy DCPTs are: Rachel Crystal (Deputy Headteacher) and Tanya Fitzgerald (Bursar)

-The DSL or Deputy DSLs work in line with the responsibilities as set out in the DfE Guidance 'Keeping Children Safe in Education'.
+The DCPT works in line with the responsibilities as set out in the DfE Guidance 'Keeping Children Safe in Education'.

-The DSL or Deputy DSLs are the focus person/s and local 'expert' for school staff, and others, who may have concerns about an individual child's safety or well-being and is the first point of contact for external agencies.
+The DCPT is the focus person and local 'expert' for school staff, and others, who may have concerns about an individual child's safety or well-being and is the first point of contact for external agencies

-In line with Recommendation 2 of Peter Clarke's Report; the role of the DSL will be extended, at the appropriate time, to include the responsibilities of the PREVENT strand of the Government's counter-terrorism strategy.
+In line with Recommendation 2 of Peter Clarke's Report; the role of the DCPT will be extended, at the appropriate time, to include the responsibilities of the PREVENT strand of the Government's counter-terrorism strategy.